 - Using the proper amount of laundry detergent, load the washing machine as you would normally: soap first and then the blanket.

 - Wash with cold water set on gentle cycle.

 - During the rinse cycle, add liquid softener.

-- After washing, hang the blanket on a clothesline to air dry.
-This will prevent pilling that often occurs in the dryer.
+- After washing fleece blankets, hang them on a clothesline to air dry.
+This will prevent the pilling that often occurs in the dryer.